"You can only move as fast as trust” and other hits

 We need to invest in people, "soft infrastructure", long term relationships and building communities.
 Without social fabric, or the interconnections between people, values, relationships and institutions it is much harder to connect policy ideas with the needs of people and have them included in these decisions.

-Austerity policies have made the work of transformation so much harder and while the language of climate change is fraught with urgency perhaps the quick way is the short way.
+Austerity policies have made the work of transformation so much harder and while the language of climate change is fraught with urgency perhaps "the quick way" here is the "long way" of community building.
 We can’t go straight to technical solutions and narrow trade–offs as this doesn't win a mandate or sustainable support, it enables backlash.
-We need to move together and to move far on climate change so - to butcher another saying - we need to move together.
+We need to move together to move far on climate change

 Don’t bury the lead (or hide the most important part of the story)